playbenny/benny_manual/docs/blockipedia.md

 - Unlike many other sequencers in benny, adding more voices adds more playheads traversing the same sequence.

 - You can clock this sequencer from midi or from audio pulses, or you can use an audio signal to set the playhead position, enabling audio-rate scanning of the sequence.

+### seq.curved.time
+- This sequencer is about bending time.
+It sums the internal phasors and the audio input into a timing signal.
+When this crosses the thresholds (set as even divisions of the 0-1 range) a trigger is emitted.
+Using interesting timing signals will create interesting rhythms.
+You can use the division number or counter outputs to address positions of other sequencers (eg seq.values, note.step, note.tracker..) or use the trigger events as a clock to drive other sequencers (eg shape.player, seq.rene)

 ### seq.sample.tracker
 - UNFINISHED